 - Lakeside Park: From Whistler Village, head south on the Valley Trail to this popular park in Alta Vista subdivison along the shores of Alta Lake.
-The park contains a sandy beach, swimming area, two docks, play structure, grassy area, picnic tables and BBQ stands, boat rental, concession and washrooms.
+The park contains a sandy beach, swimming area, two docks, play structure, grassy area, picnic tables and BBQ stands, boat rental, canoe, kayak, and paddle board rentals, guided trips, concession and washrooms.
 This busy park has overflow parking on the road off Hillcrest Drive.

 - Wayside Park: Just south of Lakeside Park on the Valley Trail is Wayside Park, which is small and tranquil, with very limited parking off Highway 99.
-Wayside Park began life as a Provincial Park, and has canoe and kayak rental, bike racks, picnic tables, BBQ stands, washroom facilities and a wheelchair accessible walkway, a grassy beach area, and a dock.
+Wayside Park began life as a Provincial Park, and has canoe, kayak, and paddle board rental, guided trips, bike racks, picnic tables, BBQ stands, washroom facilities, concession and a wheelchair accessible walkway, a grassy beach area, and a dock.